thirdweb-dev/js/.changeset/large-ligers-teach.md

 "@thirdweb-dev/react": minor
 ---

-Add React hook useBuyFromListing() to buy a direct listing in a MarketplaceV3 contract
+Add React hook useBuyDirectListing() to buy a direct listing in a MarketplaceV3 contract